The Journey of Canadian Wheat

 Transforming wheat to flour

-Commercial grain mills in Canada have been turning wheat into flour for over 200 years.
+Commercial wheat mills in Canada have been processing wheat into flour for over 200 years.
 Today, about 55 commercial wheat and oat mills operate from coast to coast.

 Milling process

-‘Milling’ is the term used to describe the process of grinding or crushing grain kernels to make them suitable for cooking and consumption.
+‘Milling’ is the term used to describe the process of grinding or crushing grain kernels into flour or semolina so they can be used to make food.

 Preparation for milling

-Each truckload of wheat delivered to the mill is tested to determine the protein and moisture levels as well as test weight.
-A high-test weight is an indication of how much flour it will yield.
+Each truck- and train-load of wheat delivered to the mill is tested to determine the protein and moisture levels as well as test weight.
+A high test weight is one indication of milling performance which includes how much flour that load of wheat will yield.

 The wheat is also tested for food safety and checked for non-wheat material, including insects and other grain.
 Once all testing and quality control is complete, the kernels are ready to mill.